 The type of support varies, depending on the career and the course.
-If you plan to go to university to study a health-related degree such as nursing, midiwfery or one of the allied health professions, there's the NHS Learning Support Fund which can offer help with childcare, travel and accommodation while training.
+If you plan to go to university to study a health-related degree such as nursing, midwifery or one of the allied health professions, there's the NHS Learning Support Fund which can offer a training grant and help with childcare, travel and accommodation while training.
+There are also some roles that you can train for while being paid a salary (e.g. many of the psychological practitioner roles) and if you do an apprenticeship then you'll get paid while you gain workplace experience and a qualification.